Questions and answers about reinvesting your 401(k).

 Why now may be a good time to consider a rollover

-Over the next several years, millions of Americans will either change jobs or retire.
+Over the next several years, millions of Americans will change jobs or retire.
 Many of them have money they have saved through their 401(k) or 403(b) accounts.

 If you’re one of them, now may be a good time to consider a rollover.
 When you leave your job or retire, you have a decision to make regarding your 401(k) money.
-While leaving those assets in the former employer’s plan is an option, a rollover should be a strong consideration.
+While leaving those assets in the former employer’s plan is an option, a rollover should also be a consideration.

 Ultimately, rolling over your 401(k) money offers you three key benefits—choice, control, and convenience.